-Figure 2.3 Directional response of a typical SR12 compared to the limits allowed for first class pyranometers in the ISO 9060 standard
+Figure 2.3 Directional response of a SR20 pyranometer of 4 azimuth angles, compared to secondary standard limits

-3 Specifications of SR12
+3 Specifications of SR20

-3.1 Specifications of SR12
+3.1 Specifications of SR20

-SR12 measures the solar radiation received by a plane surface from a 180° field of view angle.
+SR20 is a pyranometer of the highest category in the ISO 9060 classification system: secondary standard.
+It measures the solar radiation received by a plane surface from a 180° field of view angle.
 This quantity, expressed in W/m2, is called "hemispherical" solar radiation.
-Working completely passive, using a thermopile sensor, SR12 generates a small output voltage proportional to this flux.
+Working completely passive, using a thermopile sensor, SR20 generates a small output voltage proportional to this flux.
 It can only be used in combination with a suitable measurement system.
-The instrument is classified according to ISO 9060 and should be used in accordance with the recommended practices of ISO, IEC, WMO and ASTM.